auremoser/fellowship/log/daily_log.md

 * ~~finish sed blog post~~
 * ~~make geonewsies live link redirect~~
 * worked on chambua automation script in python
+* applied to speak at the edge conference

 ###COLLAB
 * brainstormed how to do something for crisis net, [notes here](https://github.com/auremoser/fellowship/blob/master/projects/%5BU%5DCrisis/CrisisNet.md)
+* demoed timline for HIV@30 project at Tuesday meeting and then added chambua analysis to eva's work